-The Genetics Training Grant supports nine predoctoral students.
-Support includes tuition, health insurance, travel expenses for appropriate meetings/courses, and other approved training-related expenses (e.g., books, lab supplies).
-Support is provided for 2-3 years and not beyond the sixth year as a graduate student.
+The NIGMS T32-funded University of Utah Genetics Training Program supports twelve predoctoral students.
+Support is provided for 2 years and includes tuition, health insurance, travel expenses for appropriate meetings/courses, and other approved training-related expenses (e.g., books, lab supplies).
+Trainees also participate in scientific and professional development activities, which continue throughout their graduate careers.

 Criteria for trainee selection: